Argentina: Islands and Archipelagos

 Isla Martín García: Located in the Río de la Plata estuary, this island has historical significance and is accessible by boat from the mainland.

-Isla de San Martín (Yaganes Island): Part of the Tierra del Fuego Archipelago, it has historical importance in the context of European exploration.
+Isla de San Martín (Yaganes Island): Part of the Tierra del Fuego Archipelago, it is historically important in the context of European exploration.

 Isla Pingüino: Isla Pingüino is an island in Santa Cruz Province, Argentina.
 It is home to a large colony of penguins, making it a popular tourist destination for wildlife watching.